JialingYu/AI-for-Trading/natural language processing/README.md

   Here is a [python regular expression document.](https://docs.python.org/2/library/re.html#module-re)

   Here is a [notebook of using regular expression to extract item 1A, 7 and 7A from 10-K reports: ](notebooks/applying_regexes_10ks.ipynb)

+As we can see from above notebook, using regular expression to process txt file and extract info from scratch is difficult.
+Luckily we have the `beautifulsoup` library which can be used to directly process HTML website.

+#### use `beautifulsoup` to process 10-Ks in HTML or XML format.